Surviving the "Quality of Earnings" (QoE) Report: A Guide for Founders

 Find the Skeletons: You identify bad debt and accrual issues before the buyer does.

-Control the Narrative: Instead of the buyer discovering a $50k error and losing trust, you present it upfront: "We identified a $50k variance and have already adjusted the EBITDA."
+Control the Narrative: Instead of the buyer discovering an error and losing trust, you present it upfront: "We identified a $50k variance and have already adjusted the EBITDA."

 Speed to Close: Buyers trust "vetted" packets.
-A Sell-Side QoE can shave 30-60 days off the closing timeline because the heavy lifting is already done.
+A Sell-Side QoE can shave 30-60 days off the closing timeline.

 Conclusion: Preparation Pays Off